requests/requests-oauthlib/README.rst

 --------------------

 OAuth 1 can seem overly complicated and it sure has its quirks.
-Luckily, requests_oauthlib hides most of these and let you focus at the task at hand.
+Luckily, requests_oauthlib hides most of these and lets you focus on the task at hand.

 Accessing protected resources using requests_oauthlib is as simple as: